 Many of us know that breaches of the regulations that govern the treatment of animals do occur.
 But consider something else, if you will.
 There is such a thing as ‘best practice’, of ‘animal husbandry’ done by the book.

 Pristine parlours of gleaming and clinical steel do exist.
 There are places where the most decent of operatives violate pinioned mothers quietly, with clinical precision and without fuss.
 Without kickings and beatings, they’re just doing their jobs.
-There is no viciousness to their intent that she will be milked every day of her pregnancy; no malice in the schedule that will take her infant from her after birth.
+There is no viciousness to their intent that she will be milked almost every day of her pregnancy; no malice in the schedule that will take her infant from her soon after birth.
 The act will be done calmly and without fuss, and her desolate grief will be accommodated with a pragmatic absence of emotion.
 The infant will be disposed of in the most decent economically advantageous way, brute force and technology in tandem with chilling efficiency, and milking will continue.

 We pay the wages of those who operate these places, so by definition they are our agents.
 Oddly, we regard their roles with faint distaste as they carry out the demands we place upon them, they who are empowered and their actions legitimised by our demands as consumers, as we queue in corner shop, in restaurant, supermarket, department and drugstore.